XcalableMP/manual/en/dynamic_array.rst

 Second, align it.
 Finally, allocate memory for it with the allocate statement.

-Multi-dimensional arrays
+Multi-dimensional array
 ------------------------
-The procedure is the same as that for one-dimensional array.
+The procedure is the same as that for a one-dimensional array.

 * XMP/C program